Mastering the Barbell Bent Over Row

 • Common mistakes to avoid include using too much weight, rounding the back, and using momentum to complete the movement.

-• Variations of the barbell bent over row include underhand grip, wide grip, and single arm rows to target different muscle groups.
+• Variations of the barbell bent over row, such as underhand grip, wide grip, and single-arm rows, can target different muscle groups and address various training goals.

 Muscles Targeted in the Barbell Bent Over Row